 Step 12: Whiskers

-That’s about it!
+That’s about it for this easy to repeat cat makeup tutorial.
 I recommend finishing the look with your favorite setting spray so your Halloween makeup lasts all night long!